psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 ![Schematic View of a Compute Cluster with 4 nodes (12 cores each)](../tikz/cluster_schematic.svg)

 Lola becomes curious.
-She wants to experiment with this parallelisation technique a bit.
+She wants to experiment with this parallelization technique a bit.
 For this, she would like to print the name of the node where a specific driver application is run.

 ~~~
 {% include /snippets/03/submit_4_mpirun_hostname.{{ site.workshop_scheduler }} %}